-Smith's nickname Doc derives from the fact that he was a professional chemist, holding a doctorate in chemical engineering.
-It is fair to say, however, that he never let scientific plausibility get in the way of telling a ripping yarn.
+Smith's nickname Doc derives from the fact that he was a professional chemist, holding a doctorate in chemical engineering, specializing in doughnuts of all things.
+Yeah, you read that right.
+Doughnuts.
+It is fair to say, however, that he never let scientific plausibility (or, more accurately, the lack thereof) get in the way of telling a ripping yarn.

 Works by E. E. Doc Smith with their own trope pages include:

 Other works by E. E. Doc Smith provide examples of:

 - The Greys: The inhabitants of Callisto (one of Jupiter's moons) in Spacehounds of I.P.C..
 Like all humanoids in the book, they're on the side of the good guys.

 - Heavyworlder: The Family D'Alembert

 - Human Subspecies: In the Family D'Alembert series

 - Science Marches On: The "computers" in Spacehounds of IPC are MEN who do the navigational computing for the spaceliners by hand and slide rule.